 • Healthy GI function.
 Decreased melatonin secretion is associated with increased intestinal permeability aka leaky gut and a marker of endotoxemia in alcoholics.
 [Am J Physiol Gastrointest Liver Physiol.
 2015 Jun 15;308(12)]

 • Heartburn.
-While it has a reputation as a sleep aid, fast-acting melatonin can also be used to treat heartburn.
+While it has a reputation as a sleep aid, melatonin can also be used to treat heartburn.
 Your gastrointestinal tract (GI) makes melatonin, secreting up to 500 times as much your pineal gland.
 Because melatonin serves many functions in the GI system, it is often used to treat digestive issues like ulcers and irritable bowel syndrome.
 Supplementing may alleviate symptoms of heartburn.
 Given the serious side effects associated with proton pump inhibitors (PPIs), it could be a safer alternative for heartburn sufferers.

 • Stronger immune function by protecting against viral and bacterial infections.